-WHO says China bird flu not spreading easily in humansApril 19th, 2013 in Diseases, Conditions, Syndromes /
+WHO says China bird flu not spreading easily in humansApril 19, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 There's no evidence a new bird flu strain is spreading easily among people in China even though some of those sickened were close to patients with the virus, the World Health Organization said Friday.